cython/cython/docs/src/userguide/source_files_and_compilation.rst

     selectively as decorator on an async-def coroutine to make the affected coroutine(s) iterable and thus directly interoperable with yield-from.

-``annotation_typing`` (True / False)
+``annotation_typing`` (safe / full / False)
     Uses function argument annotations to determine the type of variables.
-Default is True, but can be disabled.
+The default (safe) applies only annotations that are unlikely to change the behaviour of Python code.
+Full assumes that all annotations are intended for Cython's benefit and applies them fully, while False disables the feature completely.
 Since Python does not enforce types given in annotations, setting to False gives greater compatibility with Python code.
     Must be set globally.